 Long-term growth, should it occur, would be primarily in the form of an economic response to the new residents who would occupy the site.
-The increase of 465 new residents associated with the Project may result in a slight corresponding increase in demand for City goods and services.
+The increase of 79 new residents (based on 1.8 residents per unit from DSP EIR) associated with the Project may result in a slight corresponding increase in demand for City goods and services.
 However, given the relatively small size of the Project in relation to City population, the economic contribution of this Project alone would not be considered growth inducing.